Electric locomotive: China

-Two China Railway HXD3Ds hauling a long-distance passenger train.

 China has over 100,000 km of electrified railway.
 With most trunk line freight and long-distance passenger trains operated using high power electric locomotives, typically in excess of 7200 kW of power output.
 Heavy freight is hauled with extremely high power multi-section locomotives, reaching up to 28800 kW on the "Shen 24" series of six section electric locomotives.